Using Hardware Wallets on the Solana CLI

 <ACCOUNT>[/<CHANGE>], where each

-are positive integers.
+are nonnegative integers.

 For example, a fully qualified URL for a Ledger device might be: